What is The True Cost of an Employee in 2020?

 That likely means my business and could include your business.
 We are all at risk, and this is a factor in employee cost.

 A survey of employees discovered that employees are stealing about 4.5 hours of time each week.
 Per employee.

 I know that sounds absurd, but the numbers appear to be true.
 Your employees are stealing from you and that affects the true cost of an employee.

 Expert Tip #9

 The best way I have found to confront employee theft is a combination.
 I use professional time and attendance software.
-I also use biometric clocks for clock in and clock out.
+I also use scanning clocks for clock in and clock out.